April 15, 2026

 How Frontier Law Center Helps Employees Who Were Fired

-If you are trying to make sense of what happened after losing your job, Frontier Law Center is ready to help.
+If you are trying to make sense of what happened after losing your job, we are ready to help.
 When you reach out, you get a real conversation, not an intake form.
-Our team reviews your case, gives you an honest take, and walks you through your options without pressure.
+Our team reviews your situation, gives you an honest take, and walks you through your options without pressure.
 If we take your case, we work on contingency.
 That means you pay us nothing unless we recover on your behalf.

 In fact, our firm has recovered over $100 million for California employees.
 That includes trial wins against government employers, class actions involving thousands of employees, and cases where one person took on a company that assumed they would walk away.
 You can see specific results on our accomplishments page.